yjyao/practical-python/Notes/01_Introduction/01_Python.md

 `help()` to get help on the `round()` function.
 Type `help()` just by itself with no value to enter the interactive help viewer.

-One caution with `help()` is that it doesn’t work for basic Python statements such as `for`, `if`, `while`, and so forth (i.e., if you type `help(for)` you’ll get a syntax error).
+One caution with `help()` is that it doesn't work for basic Python statements such as `for`, `if`, `while`, and so forth (i.e., if you type `help(for)` you'll get a syntax error).
 You can try putting the help topic in quotes such as `help("for")` instead.
-If that doesn’t work, you’ll have to turn to an internet search.
+If that doesn't work, you'll have to turn to an internet search.

-Followup: Go to <http://docs.python.org> and find the documentation for the `abs()` function (hint: it’s found under the library reference related to built-in functions).
+Followup: Go to <http://docs.python.org> and find the documentation for the `abs()` function (hint: it's found under the library reference related to built-in functions).

 ### Exercise 1.3: Cutting and Pasting